 Where To Stay In Prague

-When you’re planning a trip to Prague, it’s important to decide on a place to stay to complete your itinerary!
-There are so many wonderful places to stay in this great city, it can become challenging to make a decision.
+There are so many wonderful places to stay in Prague that it can become challenging to make a decision.

 One of our favorite neighborhoods in Prague is Old Town.
 It’s filled with enticing things to see and incredible medieval history to learn about!
 At its center, you’ll find the historic Old Town Square, which draws over six million tourists every year.